BCIT-SSD-2020-21/mobile-project-team-3/README.md

 Clone this repo and run `npm install`.
 Replace API keys within the .envSAMPLE.
 You will need to register for Firebase and Finnhub.io accounts.
+Run the server.js file `node server.js`
 Ensure you have Expo installed then run `npm start` in the command line

 <img src="/screenshots/robdemgood-1.gif" alt="screenshot of robdemgood" width="200" align="left">
 <img src="/screenshots/robdemgood-2.gif" alt="screenshot of robdemgood" width="200" align="left">
 <img src="/screenshots/robdemgood-3.gif" alt="screenshot of robdemgood" width="200" align="left">
+[figure 1.]
+User is able to see their portfolio statistics and view the items in their portfolio <br/>
+[figure 2.]
+User is able to search for a stock symbol and add it to their watchlist <br/>
+[figure 3.]
+User is able to login/logout